Water chlorination: History

 In a paper published in 1894, it was formally proposed to add chlorine to water to render it "germ-free".
 Two other authorities endorsed this proposal and published it in many other papers in 1895.
 Early attempts at implementing water chlorination at a water treatment plant were made in 1893 in Hamburg, Germany.
 In 1897 the town of Maidstone, England was the first to have its entire water supply treated with chlorine.

 Permanent water chlorination began in 1905, when a faulty slow sand filter and a contaminated water supply caused a serious typhoid fever epidemic in Lincoln, England.
 Alexander Cruickshank Houston used chlorination of the water to stop the epidemic.
-His installation fed a concentrated solution of so-called chloride of lime to the water being treated.
+His installation fed a concentrated solution of so-called "chlorinated lime" (a mixture of calcium hypochlorite, calcium hydroxide and calcium chloride) to the water being treated.
 This was not simply modern calcium chloride, but contained chlorine gas dissolved in lime-water (dilute calcium hydroxide) to form calcium hypochlorite (chlorinated lime).
 The chlorination of the water supply helped stop the epidemic and as a precaution, the chlorination was continued until 1911 when a new water supply was commissioned.

 The first continuous use of chlorine in the United States for disinfection took place in 1908 at Boonton Reservoir (on the Rockaway River), which served as the supply for Jersey City, New Jersey.
 Chlorination was achieved by controlled additions of dilute solutions of chloride of lime (calcium hypochlorite) at doses of 0.2 to 0.35 ppm.
 The treatment process was conceived by John L. Leal, and the chlorination plant was designed by George Warren Fuller.
 Over the next few years, chlorine disinfection using chloride of lime (calcium hypochlorite) was rapidly implemented in drinking water systems around the world.